ArnoVdH/photoblog/content/blog/2019/ubi-introduction.md

 ### Things left out
 There are a few specific questions I left out because they fall out of the scope of this post but I recognize as important and interesting questions.

 There's the issue of children: do they get their own basic income?
 Would it be a full basic income from the first day or something that scales up?
-Do the children receive it themselves (according to the principle that it gets payed to individuals rather than families) or does it get payed to the parent(s), just as child benefits are payed now.
+Do the children receive it themselves (according to the principle that it gets paid to individuals rather than families) or does it get paid to the parent(s), just as child benefits are paid now.

 What about criminals?
 Should it be possible to lose your right to your basic income as a punishment?
-What about prisoners, maybe their stay should be payed for by their own income, in part of in full.
+What about prisoners, maybe their stay should be paid for by their own income, in part of in full.
 This is a subject of retributive justice, and not distributive justice, which is what I'm concerned with here.

 If the basic income would be limited to citizenship, wat would constitute that citizenship?